Life Sciences Nutrition (Bachelor of Science)

 During the application period you can easily apply for a place in the winter semester via the application portal TUMonline.
 You simply upload your admission documents to the Life Sciences Nutrition program directly on the portal.

 Prerequisite for admission is the general university entrance qualification or a comparable qualification.
+After your documents have been reviewed, you will receive immediate admission, rejection, or an invitation to take an online test, depending on the score you achieve.

 If you are subsequently admitted, you must submit a few certified hard copies for enrollment.

 A pre-study internship prior to the start of your studies is not required for admission.
+A letter of motivation is also not required for the application.

 Suitable Master's programs at the TUM School of Life Sciences